Dahlia Sales Policies

 When purchasing tubers from our farm, you agree to the following policies:

 We want you to be happy with your purchase!
 All tubers are grown here on our farm in Oakville, Washington.
 Tubers are planted, tended, and harvested by hand.
-We guarantee that each tuber is true to variety, with at least one viable eye.
+We guarantee viable tubers, true to variety, with at least one viable eye.
 Of course, we are just two people, and people can make mistakes.
 If you receive a mislabeled tuber, please document with photos over the growing season, and reach out to us at Southforkflowerfarm@gmail.com.
 We will work with you to make it right.
 Any refunds issued will not exceed the cost of the tuber itself.
 All sales are final.

 Photos and descriptions on our website pertain to our specific growing conditions, and our farming practices.
 There are countless variables to consider when growing dahlias including, but not limited to soil PH, soil conditions, hours of sun per day, watering, fertilizing, insect pressure, other pests, etc. Dahlias are plants, so please manage your expectations.
-That being said, we do everything we can to ensure that you receive healthy tubers that will reward you tremendously with proper care.
+In many cases, we have personally found that some varieties require an adjustment period, often being a bit slow the first season only to knock our socks off the following season.
+It may be difficult in this age of instant gratification to recall that dahlias are living things.
+Slow down, practice patience when growing them, and enjoy the journey of gardening.
+Please remember that the tubers you are purchasing were grown in an environment completely different from your own, dug up, chopped to pieces, stored indoors, and then shipped across the country.
+I’d like to see any of us look like a beauty queen after such treatment.
+That being said, we do everything we can to ensure that you receive healthy tubers that will reward you tremendously over time with proper care.

 Carts: